LA Literary Lore: Poet Rhiannon McGavin maintains LA roots while exploring new themes

 “I have always written about Los Angeles,” McGavin said.
 “I think a lot of the same things that make Los Angeles perfect for the film industry … make it very easy to find writing inspiration.”

 Though LA is not always immediately associated with nature and greenery, McGavin said the city’s natural landscape has nevertheless been of thematic importance in her work.
 McGavin said she cites sunsets, golden hour and UCLA’s jacaranda season as common points of poetic inspiration.
-In addition, McGavin said the hours she spent navigating public transit allowed her time to let writing ideas stew and ultimately deepened her knowledge and love for the city.
+In addition, McGavin said the hours she spent navigating public transit allowed her time to let writing ideas stew and ultimately deepened her knowledge of and love for the city.

 Having grown up in LA, McGavin said writing about the city feels natural and nostalgic.
 As a teenager, she attended LA County High School for the Arts, where she first met friend and filmmaker Ariela Barer.
-Given that she does not have prior background in the literary space, Barer said she credits McGavin for introducing and endearing her to the world of poetry readings.
+Given that she does not have a background in the literary space, Barer said she credits McGavin for introducing and endearing her to the world of poetry readings.

 “I feel like every time I read her poetry, it’s like taking a really slow breath,” Barer said.
 “I love the sweetness and the romance that she can imbue in even the most horrific subjects.”